microsoft/ai-developer/Labs/ai-develeper-combine.md

       ![](./media/image_026.png)

-1. Paste the geocoding API key you received just now via e-mail besides `GEOCODING_API_KEY`.
+2. Paste the geocoding API key you received just now via e-mail besides `GEOCODING_API_KEY` and save the file.

       ![](./media/image_059.png)

     >Note:- Ensure that every value in the **.env** file is enclosed in **double quotes (")**.

-1. Save the file.
-1. Navigate to `Python>src` directory and open **chat.py** file.
+3. Navigate to `Python>src` directory and open **chat.py** file.

       ![](./media/image_030.png)

-1. Add the following code in the `#Import Modules` section of the file.
+4. Add the following code in the `#Import Modules` section of the file.

      ```
       from plugins.geo_coding_plugin import GeoPlugin